federeghe/chronovise/docs/paper/paper.md

 complex platforms has the side effect of making the timing analysis of applications challenging [@cullmann2010predictability].
 The increasing demand of computational power needed by applications is getting hard to fulfill for cyber-physical systems (CPS) having real-time constraints.
-Real-time constraints for CPS are frequently compulsory, i.e. the timing constraints must be satisfied in any condition because of the mission-critical system purpose.
-The satisfaction of these constraints are traditionally performed using well-known *static analyses* that provide a **Worst-Case Execution Time (WCET)**.
+These constraints for CPS are frequently compulsory, i.e. the timing requirements must be satisfied in any condition because of the mission-critical system purpose.
+The satisfaction of these constraints is traditionally demonstrated using well-known *static analyses* that provide a **Worst-Case Execution Time (WCET)**.
 However, the increasing complexity of computer architectures -- such as multi-core, multi-level caches, complex pipelines, etc. [@berg2004requirements] --  makes these analyses computationally unaffordable or too